At the end of a long, busy day, you may realize the whole day went by without having a chance to really talk to your kiddo or play together.

 This is a great one to do in the car, and works just as well with multiple kids or just one—first, start a story with a simple sentence like, “One day, a little girl was on her way to the moon.”

 Then everyone takes turns adding to the story, one line at a time.
 It’s SO much fun to hear your kid’s imagination at work!
-I’m always surprised where our stories end up after my boys add their silly or wild twists and turns.
+You’ll be surprised where your stories end up after your kids add their silly or wild twists and turns.

 It’s easy to play, it doesn’t require any objects, and it can be done anywhere on a moment’s notice.
-Older kids can play rhyming I Spy (which I sometimes use to move on to the next activity) — “I spy something that rhymes with hook…” “It’s a book—let’s read it together!”
+Older kids can play rhyming I Spy (which you can use to move on to the next activity) — “I spy something that rhymes with hook…” “It’s a book—let’s read it together!”

 Every parent could stand to take a break from the daily grind *and* feel better about their day with their kiddo—be sure to share these ideas with some friends!